Winston Churchill (1940–2010): Family

 Churchill was the son of Randolph Churchill (1911–1968), the only son of Sir Winston Churchill, and his first wife Pamela Digby (1920–1997).
 His parents divorced in 1945.
 His father married June Osborne: their daughter was Arabella Churchill (1949–2007).
 His mother married W. Averell Harriman, former United States ambassador to the United Kingdom.
 Churchill's first marriage, in July 1964, was to Mary "Minnie" Caroline d'Erlanger, the daughter of the banker Sir Gerard John Regis d'Erlanger and granddaughter of Baron Emile Beaumont d'Erlanger.
-The couple had four children.
+The couple had four children, including a son named Randolph.
 Churchill's second marriage, to Luce Engelen, a Belgian-born jewellery maker, lasted from 1997 until his death.

 Ancestry

 Death

 Churchill lived in Belgravia, London, where he died aged 69 on 2 March 2010 from prostate cancer, from which he had suffered for the last two years of his life.
 On 9 March, he was buried in the family plot at St Martin’s Church in Bladon, near Woodstock, Oxfordshire.